Angela Angel

-Angela Angel (born December 26, 1979) is an American politician.
-Affiliated with the Democratic Party, she represented district 25 in the Maryland House of Delegates from 2015 to 2019.
-She is currently a candidate for the Democratic nomination for Maryland's 4th congressional district.
+Angela Angel (born December 26, 1979) is an American politician who represented District 25 in the Maryland House of Delegates from 2015 to 2019.
+A member of the Democratic Party, she ran for Congress in Maryland's 4th congressional district in 2022.

 Background

 Angel was born in South Bend, Indiana.
 She received her undergraduate degree at Virginia's Hampton University.
 Angel then graduated from the Benjamin N. Cardozo School of Law at Yeshiva University, where she received her Juris Doctor in 2004.
+She graduated with Honors and a specialization in Alternative Dispute Resolution.
 She served as a judicial fellow to Judge James A. Yates of the New York Supreme Court from 2004 to 2005.
 She was admitted to New York Bar in 2005.

-Angel first got involved with politics in 2000, when she worked as a legislative aide to Virginia state Delegate Mary T. Christian.
+Angel first got involved with politics in 2000, when she worked as a legislative aide to Virginia State Delegate Mary T. Christian.
 In 2010, Angel served as the principal coordinator for policy and politics in Prince George's County for Governor Martin O'Malley, and later served as legislator director for the Prince George's County Delegation until 2011.
-From there, she worked as a client services specialist for the Prince George's County Council until 2014, when she began working as the legislative affairs counsel for the Prince George's Department of Environmental Protection.
+From there, she worked as an Education and Social Services Specialist for the Prince George's County Council until 2014, when she began working as the Legislative Affairs Counsel for the Prince George's Department of Environmental Protection.